Shrey0561/Streaming-Smarter-Netflix-Content-Strategy-Retention-Signals-SQL-/README.md

 - Exposure to real-world data cleaning and exploratory analysis
 - Understanding of how content trends link to strategic decisions
 - Interest in streaming/media analytics and early-career SQL application
+- Ability to use content attributes as proxies for retention and engagement when direct user data is unavailable.

 ## Let's Connect
-I'm building my career in data analytics with a focus on turning business questions into insight.
+I'm building my career in data analytics with a focus on turning business questions into insights.
 Feel free to reach out via:
  * [GitHub](https://github.com/Shrey0561)
  * [LinkedIn](https://www.linkedin.com/in/shreya-srinath-879a66205/)
  * [Notion](https://www.notion.so/Data-Analyst-Portfolio-221ebe151fdd801e9445e32590b67758?source=copy_link)